CoinWorth-Capital/PriceDefender-DApp/README.md

 - A price oracle to connect to the smart contract, via Chainlink feeds or Uniswap's Subgraph, checks prices
 - A basic node.js front end to show balances and activity logs
 - An optional backend with TypeScript/Node.ts if required

+### Key Questions
+- What offerings are currently available for automated liquidity provision?
+- How are these protocols used by whales and coin treasuries today?
+- What does optimal liquidity provision look like for coins between 1M and 500M USD market cap?
+- Does single-sided liquidity provision offer value to these market actors?
+- What kind of structure would make them the most comfortable trusting their funds to this project?
+- What benefit of this protocol is most exciting for users?
+Is it adding stability to a coin they like, or accumulating at good prices while being paid fees to do so?
+- By adding lending protocol use at the strat, leverage or hedging can be achieved, making this maneuver more profitable if price recovers or closer to delta neutral.

 ### Risks and Vulnerabilities
 - Does this make the whale more vulnerable to rug-pull or large exits by others?